Agni Purana: Structure

 The published manuscripts are divided into 382 or 383 chapters, and ranging between 12,000 and 15,000 verses.
-Many subjects it covers are in specific chapters, but states Rocher, these "succeed one another without the slightest connection or transition".
-In other cases, such as its discussion of iconography, the verses are found in many sections of the Agni Purana.
+Many subjects are covered in specific chapters, but states Rocher, these "succeed one another without the slightest connection or transition".
+In other cases, such as the text's discussion of iconography, the verses are found in many sections of the Agni Purana.

 Editions and translations

 The first printed edition of the text was edited by Rajendralal Mitra in the 1870s (Calcutta : Asiatic Society of Bengal, 1870–1879, 3 volumes; Bibliotheca Indica, 65, 1–3).
 The entire text extends to slightly below one million characters.

 An English translation was published in two volumes by Manmatha Nath Dutt in 1903–04.
 There are several versions published by different companies.

 Contents

 The extant manuscripts are encyclopedic.
 The first chapter of the text declares its scope to be such.
 Some subjects covered by the text include: